Dobermann: Ears

 Some owners crop Dobermann's ears.
 The Doberman Pinscher Club of America requires that ears be "normally cropped and carried erect" for conformation.
 Like tail docking, ear cropping is illegal in many countries and has never been legal in some Commonwealth countries.

 Intelligence

-Canine intelligence is an umbrella term that encompasses the faculties involved in a wide range of mental tasks, such as learning, problem-solving, and communication.
 The Doberman Pinscher has been ranked amongst the most intelligent dog breeds in experimental studies and expert evaluations.
 Psychologist Stanley Coren ranks the Dobermann as the 5th most intelligent dog in the category of obedience command training, based on the selective surveys answered by experienced trainers (as documented in his book The Intelligence of Dogs).
 Additionally, in two studies, Hart and Hart (1985) ranked the Doberman Pinscher first in the same category, and Tortora (1980) gave the Dobermann the highest rank in general trainability.

 Temperament

 Although they are considered to be working dogs, Dobermanns are often stereotyped as being ferocious and aggressive.